May 23, 2014 3:55 PM

 Hikers won't be the only ones taking a stroll.
 Deer also frequent the area, traveling off in the distance from the trail.

 Also in the distance, steep mountain peaks that make up Molino Basin.
 They seem intimidating.
 The hike however is not.

 From the trailhead at Molino Campground to the end at Solider Trail, it's over 2 miles one way, making for a 3 hour round trip hike.

-For directions to the Molino Basin Trail, click here.
+For directions & a trail map for the Molino Basin Trail, click here.